Want to earn continuing education credit for this article? Learn more.

-Combining massage therapy and alcohol only increases the toxic load on the body.
+Combining massage therapy and alcohol can increase potential for a negative outcome.
 It also desensitizes a person to pain and even clouds judgment.
 The client may perceive the intent of the massage therapist differently than if just getting a massage.
 Even one drink – be it one glass of wine – can impede a person.
 The effect depends on many factors, including body weight, food eaten, prior alcoholic drinks (even if the night before) and general physical condition.

 Anyone who has gotten a good, relaxing massage knows that for awhile afterward, the receiver may be a little wobbly, perhaps even lightheaded.
 And that is without any added intoxicants.
 A person driving home after getting a massage as well as consuming a glass of wine or champagne can very well be a danger to him or herself, or others.
 It could also cost you your license to practice.